Salesforce Agentforce: Your AI-Powered Personal Assistant for Internal Operations

 • Project Managers: Quickly gather insights on project status, resources, and updates.

-By delivering contextual, role-specific information, AgentForce acts as a real-time decision-support tool, improving speed and accuracy across the board.
+By delivering contextual, role-specific information, Agentforce acts as a real-time decision-support tool, improving speed and accuracy across the board.

 3. Automating Routine Tasks

-One of AgentForce’s strongest capabilities is automation.
+One of Agentforce’s strongest capabilities is automation.
 It can take care of the repetitive tasks that typically drain employee time:

 • IT Support: Automate password resets, software installations, and troubleshooting.